Media Day will be Friday, Aug. 9, Beginning at 11:30 a.m.

 2011: Norman played in all 13 games for the Cowboys as a true freshman.
 As a receiver he had two receptions for 14 yards.
 After an injury to kick returner Ghaali Muhammad eight games into the season, Norman stepped in and averaged 20 yards per kick return.
 His best returns of 48 and 24 yards came in the 31-10 victory over New Mexico on Nov.
 19.

 High School: Norman was named the District 15-3A Offensive MVP as a high school quarterback his senior year at Liberty-Eylau High School in Texarkana, Texas.
 He also earned all-area offensive honors.
 He rushed for 830 yards, passed for 758 and had 125 yards in kickoff returns, while scoring 25 touchdowns as a senior.
 He led Liberty-Eylau to an 8-3 record in 2010 and the first round of the state playoffs.
-His junior season, Norman accounted for over 800 all-purpose yards and 11 TDs.
+His junior season, Norman accounted for more than 800 all-purpose yards and 11 TDs.
 A multi-sport athlete, Norman earned first team all-district honors in basketball as a junior as part of a team that posted a 34-6 record and advanced to the regional finals.
 He also was a regional finalist in the 200-meter dash in track and field his junior year, and earned Texas All-State honors in track.
 He played for head football coach Pat Brady.
-He joins former high school teammate and Wyoming junior cornerback Marqueston Huff on the Cowboy Football team.
+He joins former high school teammate and Wyoming senior cornerback Marqueston Huff on the Cowboy Football team.

 Personal: Born May 22, 1993, he is the son of Sharon Mitchell and Therlow Norman and he has one sister, Sherell.
 Norman was also recruited by Kansas and Memphis.
 He is pursuing a degree in communications at UW.